-- Features the work of numerous model makers and modelling clubs, as well as retailers and manufacturers
+- Featured the work of numerous model makers and modelling clubs, as well as retailers and manufacturers

 Models and their makers

-The cornerstones of the annual GoModelling event are:
+The cornerstones of the annual GoModelling event were:

-- The models (of course): several dozen modelling clubs, experts and hobbyists present their best works throughout the museum, whether as individual exhibits, multi-model arrangements or themed displays.
+- The models (of course): several dozen modelling clubs, experts and hobbyists presented their best works throughout the museum, whether as individual exhibits, multi-model arrangements or themed displays

-- The kits and equipment: numerous retailers and manufacturers attend, too, so you have the chance to buy all you need to try and match the kind of models and layouts on display
+- The kits and equipment: numerous retailers and manufacturers attended, too, so you had the chance to buy all you need to try and match the kind of models and layouts on display

-- The activities: live demonstrations of the modeller’s art, and (possibly) workshops and lectures
+- The activities: live demonstrations of the modeller’s art, workshops, and lectures

-Nor is this a national event only: GoModelling attracts participants from across Europe.
-In 2020, modellers and modelling associations from around nine countries were due to attend, and commercial organisations from around eight.
-(The event was cancelled, unfortunately, due to national Coronavirus measures.)
+Nor was this a national event only: GoModelling attracted participants from across Europe.
+In 2020 (before cancellation), modellers and modelling associations from around nine countries were due to attend, and commercial organisations from around eight.

-I don’t have dates for GoModelling 2021 yet.
-The 2020 event was planned for the weekend of March 14th and 15th.
-No ticket is required for the event per se.
-However, you do need one to get inside the Museum of Military History (or use a sightseeing pass).
+No ticket was required for the event per se.
+However, you did need one to get inside the Museum of Military History (or you could use a sightseeing pass).

-Event opening hours match those of the museum (usually 9am to 5pm).
+Event opening hours matched those of the museum (usually 9am to 5pm).